Harvey Weinstein Pleads Not Guilty To Rape Charges

 "Mr. Weinstein has denied these crimes," attorney Benjamin Brafman said.
 "He has maintained that he has never engaged in non-consensual sex with anyone."

 Last fall, multiple women spoke to The New York Times and The New Yorker, accusing Weinstein of sexual misconduct, ranging from inappropriate touching to rape, stretching back over decades.

-The investigations also reported on longstanding attempts by the once-powerful producer to pay for the accusers' silence.
+Both news reports said the once-powerful producer had a history of attempting to pay for the accusers' silence.

 The women's accounts helped launch the #MeToo movement, with other women stepping forward with their stories of sexual harassment and abuse from men across industries.